United Women to learn European opponents

 15 Aktobe (Kazakhstan)

-Within the four-team groups, participants will be separated into two semi-final ties, to be played over single legs and hosted by a pot-one team.
+Within the four-team groups, clubs will be separated into two semi-final ties, to be played over single legs with the pot-one representatives as the designated home teams.

-This means should United be drawn into one of the four-team groups, we will have a last-four clash at home to one of the unseeded sides from pot two.
+Should United be drawn into one of these groups, we will have a last-four clash against one of the unseeded sides from pot two.

-The other outfit from the top pot will host a semi-final against an unseeded side from the second pot, for the right to face the team with the bye in the final.
+The other outfit from the top pot will play a semi-final against an unseeded side from the second pot, for the right to face the team with the bye in the final.

 Teams that lose the last-four clashes in the four-team groups will go into a third-place play-off with their group’s other semi-final loser, while the club defeated in the semi-final of the three-team group will automatically finish third in their pool.

-All third-placed sides will go into the new Women’s Europa Cup, a knockout competition freshly created by UEFA for the upcoming campaign.
+All third-placed sides will go into the first round of the new Women’s Europa Cup - a knockout competition freshly created by UEFA for the upcoming campaign.

 Which Reds are going to Euro 2025?